 RECAP OF 2013 ANNUAL REPORT

 Discussed the previous request to protect and codify Agate chimney for Vaux’s Swift migratory habitat.
 The University had already provided some protection for the chimney as a migratory habitat, but the discussion unearthed a different problem.
 Agate /chimney is not seismically sound.
 Steve noted that a study had been approved to review this problem and that the $2500 needed to fund the study had been allocated.
-Contractors have been hire and are expected to deliver the report sometime in January of 2015.
+Contractors have been hired and are expected to deliver the report sometime in January of 2015.
 When that report is completed it will come back to the committee for consideration.

 Erin gave the committee examples of other issues that have been reviewed or acted upon by the EIC including a Temperature Set Point Policy and River Front Report.
 Steve then elaborated by including the actions taken to update the Recycled Paper Policy and the introduction of flexible schedules/virtual workstations as a way to reduce employees’ carbon impact.